jboynyc/textnets/docs/tutorial.rst

 --------------

-You are now ready to see the first results. `Textnet` comes with a utility method, `plot <Textnet.plot>`, which allows you to quickly visualize the bipartite graph.
+You are now ready to see the first results. `Textnet` comes with a utility method, `plot <Textnet.plot>`, which allows you to quickly visualize the bipartite network.

-For bipartite graphs, it can be helpful to use a layout option, such as ``bipartite_layout``, ``circular_layout``, or ``sugiyama_layout``, which help to spatially separate the two node types.
+For bipartite network, it can be helpful to use a layout option, such as ``bipartite_layout``, ``circular_layout``, or ``sugiyama_layout``, which help to spatially separate the two node types.

-You may want terms that are used in more documents to appear bigger in the graph.
+You may want terms that are used in more documents to appear bigger in the plot.
 In that case, use the ``scale_nodes_by`` argument with the value ``degree``.
 Other useful options include ``label_term_nodes``, ``label_doc_nodes``, and ``label_edges``.
 These are all boolean options, so simply pass the value ``True`` to enable them.